LuisFelipeOrtolan/IC/Results/Classificação/README.md

-# Regras de Associação // Association Rules
+# Classificação // Classification

-Nesta pasta estão as regras de associação criadas pelo algoritmo a priori.
-Primeiro as regras para goleiros, depois laterais, zagueiros, meias, atacantes e por último as regras para todos os jogadores.
+Nesta pasta estão os resultados da classificação.
+O atributo alvo era se um time ganhou, empatou ou perdeu a partir de seus scouts.
+Dois gráficos mostram as importâncias de cada atributo na classificação (Scouts with position detailded's Feature Importance e Scouts without position detailded's Feature Importance).

+Além disso, ainda existe o documento Acuraccy com a acurácia de, primeiro os scouts do time detalhados por posição, e o segundo que não está detalhado.

 //

-In this folder are all the association rules discovered by the a priori algorithm.
-There are the rules for goalkeepers, then fullbacks, centrebacks, midfielders, attackers and last the rules for all players.
+In this folder are the results of the codes using classification.
+The target was if a team won, tied or lost from it's scouts.
+Two graphics show the feature imprtances in the classification (Scouts with position detailded's Feature Importance e Scouts without position detailded's Feature Importance).

+Beyond that, there's the document called Acuraccy with the acuraccy of the classification first for the team scouts with positions detailed and the second one without.